The Ultimate New England Fall Road Trip Itinerary: 5 Days of Scenic Drives, Leaf Peeping & Charming Towns

 There are several foliage prediction maps we referred to while planning which days to visit.
 I recommend checking each of them early and often.

-Remember, the maps just a guide and that foliage color is based on many factors including summer temps and rainfall.
+Remember, the map is just a guide and that foliage color is based on many factors including summer temps and rainfall.
 We booked our second trip based on the map saying it was peak foliage when in fact it was probably still a week or two away.
 When in doubt, book your trip for a week after peak foliage.
 For us, we were able to see much more color by arriving a week later.

-After arriving in Boston, we picked up our rental car and headed south towards Mystic Connecticut.
-We knew we wanted to stop over for a few hours to explore Newport, Rhode Island, especially since it’s just an hour away from Boston.
-Traffic was pretty terrible getting out of Boston so it took us a couple of hours to get to Newport.
 Newport is a gorgeous coastal town best known for its Gilded Age mansions and cliff walk along the coast.
 It was starting to get dark when we arrived (remember in the Fall it gets dark close to 5p.m.) so we did a quick drive by the mansions, headed to the historic waterfront to explore the shops and grab a bite to eat.
 It was fun to see the boats heading in with just a bit of fog coming off the water.
 Trees were bright orange with color.
 Newport definitely deserves more time than what we gave it.
 After exploring downtown, we hopped in the car and headed to Mystic, Connecticut which was just an hour drive away.
-We used points to stay free in Mystic at the Hyatt Place Mystic.

 DAY TWO: EXPLORE MYSTIC, CT DRIVE TO WOODSTOCK, VERMONT

-While most people have probably heard of Mystic,Connecticut because of the popular Julia Roberts movie from the 1980’s, there is so much more than pizza in this seaside town that makes it worth a spot on your New England road trip.
+While most people have probably heard of Mystic, Connecticut because of the popular Julia Roberts movie from the 1980’s, there is so much more than pizza in this seaside town that makes it worth a spot on your New England Road trip.
 It has an adorable downtown with shops right on the water and a drawbridge.

 We had dinner at Mystic Pizza the night before (because you can’t come here without doing that!) and spent the day at the Mystic Seaport Museum which is a recreation of a 1900’s Seaport village.
-We felt like we had walked back in time exploring the old cabins, school house, bank and lighthouse.
-Trees were orange and yellow and there were pumpkins everywhere!
+We felt like we had walked back in time exploring the old cabins, schoolhouse, bank and lighthouse.
+Trees were orange and yellow and there were pumpkins everywhere.
 The museum is totally Instagrammable.
 Put this on your list and plan to spend 1-2 hours.

 By lunchtime we were hungry and stopped to eat the famous lobster rolls at the Seaview Snack Bar.
 I’m not a very adventurous eater, but my sister confirmed these were some of the best she’s ever eaten.

-Next, we headed north towards Woodstock, Vermont.
-Although we had no planned stops on our agenda, our motto is always “if it looks pretty, we’re stopping”.
-So, what should have been a three and a half hour drive turned into a five hour drive.
-But it was totally worth it.
 The further north we drove, the more brilliant the leaf colors became.
 We made a quick detour in Amherst, MA to check out the home of poet Emily Dickinson.
 Unfortunately, the home/museum was closed due to the pandemic, but we were able to walk around the property and peek in the windows.
 Amherst was such a cute college town and the foliage was amazing that we parked and walked around for a little bit.

 We made one more quick stop in Brattleboro, VT before continuing on to Woodstock.
 I wish I had done more research on Brattleboro.
 It was so cute.
 When my sister and I went to bed that night, we turned on the tv and the Hallmark movie that was on was set in Brattleboro.
 No kidding!